vallhund/sopds2026/README.md

 2.8 Add this command to startup applications in order to launch SOPDS server when the system starts:

 	python3 /path/to/sopds/folder/manage.py sopds_server start --daemon

+If you want to launch the book scanner daemon at startup as well, add this command too:

+	python3 /path/to/sopds/folder/manage.py sopds_scanner start --daemon

 2.9 If necessary, configure and run Telegram-bot (NOT TESTED)